majdialali/web_crawler/README.txt

-ACIT4420 - “Problem-solving with scripting” – Fall Semester 2021
+ ACIT4420 - “Problem-solving with scripting”, master subject at OsloMet – Fall Semester 2021

 Final project submission and evaluation